aparna0522/Sentiment-Analysis-Using-Text-Mining/README.md

  Health Deteriorating (Negative Sentiment)
  Health Recovering (Positive Sentiment)
  ```
 The classification is done with the help of Naive Bayes Probabilistic Classifier.
-The final aim is to find the accuracy for various accuracies of training and testing datasets.
+The final aim is to find the accuracies for various sets of training and testing datasets.
 The programming is done in R language.

 Datasets Source: Online Website - https://patient.info/ (Educational purpose only)